 Question 2: As currently foreseen, the application date will be in the last quarter of 2016.
 Is the date of application of the guidelines appropriate?

-Yes, we are content for the guidelines to take effect later this year.
+Yes, we believe that an effective date of later this year is appropriate.
 From the initial introduction of the guidelines it may take time for the first meetings to be held, particularly if participants plan to meet at a particular point in the audit cycle (such as the planning phase).

 Question 3.
 Is the general framework of the communication between competent authorities and auditors appropriate and sufficiently clear?
 Please indicate any additional elements to be included.

 The framework appears appropriate and is generally clear.
 It is our understanding that the guidelines are intended principally to support meetings in person but this could be clarified.

 It is helpful that 4.1 paragraph 14 states that the communication should be ‘open and constructive, as well as adaptable to unexpected developments.’
-To support the evolution of conversations over time, it may be useful to note that the list of issues in Annex 1 are indicative rather than comprehensive.
+To support the evolution of conversations over time, it may be useful to state that the list of issues in Annex 1 are indicative rather than comprehensive.

 Paragraph 16 refers to mutual understanding and building trust.
 These qualities, along with the ‘open and constructive’ expectation in paragraph 14, will be key to successful conversations.
 We see scope for the paper to address in more detail how this trust could be cultivated (or indeed undermined).
 Paragraph 19 states that information shared ‘must remain confidential’ and Deloitte welcomes this.
 The guidelines are silent on consequences where confidentiality has been breached.